 Good sources of monounsaturated fats are olive oil, avocado, peanut oil, and most nuts.
 People living in the Mediterranean region enjoy a low rate of heart disease.
 However, they consume a large amount of olive oil in their diet, which supports the theory that monounsaturates are good for you.

 Polyunsaturated fats are essential nutrients and are used to build cell membranes and the covering of nerves.
 They are needed for blood clotting, muscle movement, and inflammation.
 Polyunsaturates found in fish such as sardines, mackerel and salmon are a good source of omega-3 and omega-6 fatty acids.
 Omega-3 fatty acids help to prevent heart disease and stroke.
 Omega-6 fatty acids play a crucial role in brain function and normal growth and development.

-The importance of proteins was recognized by chemist Jons Jacob Berzelius.
-It was he, who in 1838, coined the term protein from the greek word proteios, meaning “holding first place.”
+Chemist Jons Jacob Berzelius recognized the importance of proteins.
+In 1838, he coined the term protein from the greek word proteios, meaning “holding first place.”

-Interestingly they are also organ-specific which means that the proteins in the brain differ to those in the muscle or heart.
+Interestingly they are also organ-specific, which means that the brain’s proteins differ from those in the muscle or heart.